-The study contained some indications as to which regimes were likely to be most successful: treatment with tenofovir (TDF or TAF) associated with emtricitabine and integrase inhibitors were more likely to remain on the first-line treatment over three years.
+The study contained some indications as to which regimes were likely to be most successful: people who started treatment with tenofovir (TDF or TAF) associated with emtricitabine and integrase inhibitors were more likely to remain in first-line treatment over three years.
 Other findings showed that the baseline resistance test and the single daily dose were also predictors of long-term treatment success.

-Five findings from the study on Treatment of HIV Infection
+Five findings from the study on Treatment for HIV Infection

-Five findings of particular importance are highlighted by the authors:
+Five findings of special importance are highlighted by the authors:

-- The initial effectiveness of ART will continue to improve.
-However, more than 20% of patients on ART based on 2010 integrase inhibitors failed over 144 weeks.
+- The initial effectiveness of ART continues to improve.
+However, more than 20% of patients on post-2010 integrase inhibitor-based HAART failed over 144 weeks.

-- There is little analysis of patient characteristics and clinical exams routinely collected to avoid failure of the routine ART regimenHIV infection and its consequences.
+- There is little analysis of patient characteristics and clinical examinations collected routinely to avoid failure of ART drug routine nHIV infection and its consequences.

-- The rate of ART Virological failure does not appear to have decreased by more than 20 years.
+- The rate of interruption of ART by virological failure does not appear to have diminished in more than 20 years.

 - The follow-up time of the study remains very short.

-ART guidelines provide recommendations for the selection of first-line therapy based on individual randomized trials.
-To get a more accurate impression of the effectiveness and durability of first-line ART, strategy was needed.
+The ART treatment guidelines make recommendations for the selection of first-line therapy based on the sequential review of individual randomized trials.
+To obtain a more accurate impression of the effectiveness and durability of first-line ART, a strategy was needed.
 Thus, Carr and colleagues conducted a systematic review of the results reported in 181 studies involving 77.999 people.

 Explaining, the study was from 1994 to 2017.

-A similar exercise performed in 2008 showed that therapy based on Tenfovir / Emtricitabine was more effective than treatment with abacavir / lamivudine when used with an enhanced protease inhibitor or a non-nucleoside reverse transcriptase inhibitor (NNRTI).
+A similar exercise carried out in 2008 showed that Tenfovir / Emtricitabine-based therapy was more effective than treatment with abacavir / lamivudine when used with a boosted protease inhibitor or a non-nucleoside reverse transcriptase inhibitor (NNRTI).

-An update in 2012 showed that treatment based on an integrase inhibitor was superior to treatment, including a potentiated protease inhibitor or NNRTIs.
-It also showed that differences in results according to viral load were lower for the integrase inhibitors than the potentiated protease inhibitors and NNRTIs.
+An update in 2012 showed that treatment based on an integrase inhibitor was superior to treatment, including a potentiated protease inhibitor or NRTIs.
+It also showed that differences in results according to viral load were lower for the integrase inhibitors than enhanced protease inhibitors and NRTIs.

-Studies on Improvement Against 0 HIV Infection Treatment Has Not Evaluated “First Line” Treatments.
+Studies on Improvement Against 0 Treatment of HIV Infection Has Not Evaluated “First Line” Treatments.

-Only randomized studies and prospective cohort studies involving people initiating first-line HAART were included.
-The primary outcome was the efficacy of treatment at 48, 96 and 114 weeks.
-Success was defined as an undetectable viral load reported based on intent to treat.
-Thus, changing the treatment for any reason was therefore considered to be flawed.
+Only randomized studies and prospective cohort studies involving people starting first-line ART were included.
+The primary endpoint was treatment effectiveness at weeks 48, 96, and 114.
+Success was defined as an undetectable viral load reported based on intention to treat.
+Thus, changing treatment for any reason was therefore considered a failure.

 Overall, patients had an average age of 37 years, 75% were men and 61% were white.
-At baseline, the mean cell count CD4 were 262 cells / mm3.
+At the beginning of the study, the average CD4 cell count was 262 cells / mm3.
 And the viral load was 63.000 copies / ml, respectively.
 Patients took an average of 4,8 tablets in 1,6 daily doses.

 Anti-HIV Treatment Has Improved Quality of Life of Diagnosed People

-Predictors of efficacy included drug choice, with results favoring both tenofovir / entricibin and integrase inhibitors.
-Several dosing characteristics were also associated with greater effectiveness: once a day in the 48 week; dosing without food restrictions in week 96; and fewer pills in weeks 96 and 144.
+Predictors of efficacy included the choice of the drug, with results that favor both tenofovir / entricibine and integrase inhibitors.
+Several dosage characteristics have also been associated with greater effectiveness: once a day at week 48; dosing without dietary restrictions at week 96; and fewer pills at weeks 96 and 144.

-Treatment against Hiv has greatly improved.
-Mara, My Wife, I Believe, Is Alive and Only Thankful to Maraviroc, an Important Medication in Rescue Therapy in the Treatment of HIV Infection
+HIV treatment has improved a lot.
+Mara, My Wife, I Believe, Is Alive Only And Only Thanks to Maraviroc, an important medication in the rescue therapy in the Treatment against HIV Infection

-“The type of ART used, in particular the use of an integrase inhibitor as an anchor drug and the use of a once daily NRTI [nucleoside reverse transcriptase inhibitor] backbone, had a much greater impact on efficacy than patient characteristics ”, comment the authors.
-"The number of doses per day had a stronger relationship to effectiveness than if ART was taken as one pill or more than one pill per day."
+“The type of ART used, in particular the use of an integrase inhibitor as an anchor drug and the use of a NRTI backbone once a day [nucleoside reverse transcriptase inhibitor], had a much greater impact on effectiveness than characteristics of the patient ”, comment the authors.
+"The number of doses per day had a stronger relationship with effectiveness than if ART was taken as a pill or more than one pill per day."

-The results in the post-licensing and “real world” studies were progressively worse than those observed in the phase three clinical trials.
+The results in the post-licensing and “real world” studies were progressively worse than those seen in phase three clinical trials.

-In general, the results were about 10% better with the schemes recommended in the US Department of Health and Social Services guidelines compared to the regimens recommended by the World Health Organization (undetectable is equal to non-transmissible?).
+Overall, the results were about 10% better with the schemes recommended in the US Department of Health and Social Services guidelines, compared to the schemes recommended by the World Health Organization (undetectable is equal to non-transmissible?).

-However, almost 30% of those with 144 weeks of follow-up prematurely discontinued the initial ART regimen.
+However, almost 30% of people with 144 weeks of follow-up prematurely stopped their initial ART regimen.
 The most common reasons were patient choice (13%), side effects (9%) and virological failure (5%).
-Most of these cessations occurred in 48 week.
-The proportion of early cessation of treatment due to patient choice or side effects was lower in studies conducted after 2010 compared to other time periods.
+Most of these cessations occurred at week 48.
+The proportion of early treatment cessations due to patient choice or side effects was lower in studies conducted after 2010, compared to other time periods.
 However, the proportion of people who discontinued therapy due to virological failure remained stable at approximately 5%.

 My Personal Opinion